Effects of Electron Form Factor on Quasiparticle Interference in Twisted Bilayer Graphene: Layer Projected Form Factor and Pseudospin Textures

+which varies as the two states traverse their Fermi contours, leading to the presence of a minimum and maximum in each ring in Figs.~\ref{fig:projected}(e) and~\ref{fig:overlap}(a).
+For example, in the interference shown in Fig.~\ref{fig:overlap}(d), the overlap of two eigenstates occurs primarily at the $\bm{K}_1$ point closest to $\bm{k}_\alpha$.
+When $\bm{k}_\alpha$ circles around this $\bm{K}_1$ point, the amplitude of this plane wave in $u_{\alpha\bm{k}_\alpha}(\bm{r})$ remains nearly constant.
+Meanwhile, when $\bm{k}_\beta$ circles around its nearest $\bm{K}_2$ point, the amplitude of the $\bm{K}_1$ plane wave near $\bm{k}_{\alpha}$ has a minimum and a maximum during the cycle.
+This variation of the amplitudes contributes to the chiral structure of the form factor.

-which varies as the two states traverse their Fermi contours, leading to the presence of a minimum and maximum in each ring in Fig.~\ref{fig:3pseudo}(a).
-These minima become zero once the amplitudes $C_{\bm{K}_1}$ associated with other nearest $\bm{K}_1$-points become infinitesimal, i.e., when $\theta\gtrsim3^{\circ}$.
-As the single-layer interference of two states involves only the amplitudes of a single plane wave, each state is effectively represented by a vector $C_{\bm{K}_1}(\bm{k})$.
-Owing to the sublattice symmetry of TBG, $\left|\chi_{\text{A}\bm{K}_1}(\bm{k})\right| = \left|\chi_{\text{B}\bm{K}_1}(\bm{k})\right|$, we can thus define the pseudospin vector $\bm{s}(\bm{k})=C_{\bm{K}_1}^{\dagger}(\bm{k})\boldsymbol{\sigma}C_{\bm{K}_1}(\bm{k})$ with $\boldsymbol{\sigma}$ being a vector of Pauli matrices.
-The pseudospin textures corresponding to the co-winding and counter-winding interference are shown in Figs.~\ref{fig:3pseudo}(e) and~\ref{fig:3pseudo}(f), respectively.
-The intralayer interference has pseudospin textures nearly similar to those of monolayer graphene, i.e., the pseudospin vector rotates clockwise or counterclockwise as we go along a Fermi contour without changing length.
-Meanwhile, the pseudospin vectors associated with interlayer interference almost point in one direction while their lengths vary.
+Next, we demonstrate an approximate picture of the phase structures of the eigenstates when they interfere.
+Since the single-layer interference of two states is dominated by a single plane wave, each state can be effectively represented by the two-component spinor $C_{\bm{K}_1}(\bm{k})$ of that plane wave.
+Owing to the sublattice symmetry of TBG, $\left|\chi_{\text{A}\bm{K}_1}(\bm{k})\right| = \left|\chi_{\text{B}\bm{K}_1}(\bm{k})\right|$, we can thus define the pseudospin vector $\bm{s}(\bm{k})=C_{\bm{K}_1}^{\dagger}(\bm{k})\boldsymbol{\sigma}C_{\bm{K}_1}(\bm{k})$ with $\boldsymbol{\sigma}$ being a Pauli vector.
+The pseudospin textures corresponding to the intravalley and intervalley interference are shown in Figs.~\ref{fig:overlap}(e) and~\ref{fig:overlap}(f), respectively.
+The intralayer interference has pseudospin textures nearly similar to those of monolayer graphene --- the pseudospin vector rotates clockwise or counterclockwise as we go along a Fermi contour while maintaining a constant magnitude.
+Meanwhile, the pseudospin vectors associated with interlayer interference almost point in one direction while their lengths vary, which represents the aforementioned variation of amplitudes.
 The pseudospin textures composed of directions and lengths of the pseudospin vectors explain the chiral structure of the FT-LDOS of TBG.

-\textit{Conclusion.|} We have demonstrated the connection between the FT-LDOS and form factor of electronic eigenstates.
-The FT-LDOS of TBG exhibits all possible interference mechanisms, whose characteristics can be explained microscopically by the form factor obtained from the continuum model of TBG.
-Our results thus unveil insights into electronic wave structure in TBG and propose QPI measurement as a probe for the signatures of electron's form factor in two-dimensional materials, opening a pathway towards examining materials' quantum geometry and many-body states.

-\textit{Notes.|} Recently, Mesple \textit{et al.} have submitted a preprint in which they observe the QPI in TBG.
-Focusing on the co-winding signals, they have excellently demonstrated the chiral structure of the interlayer interference at twist angle $4.3^\circ$~\cite{Mesple2025}.